iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 <br />

 <strong>8.
 Search with Wildcard and Case</strong>
 List all of the countries that end in 'stan'.
 Make your query case-insensitive and list whether the total population of the cities listed is an odd or even number for cities inserted in 2022.
-Order by whether it's odd or even in ascending order and country name in alphabetical order.
+Order by whether the population value is odd or even in ascending order and country name in alphabetical order.

 <details>
   <summary>Click to expand expected results!</summary>